Deep Inelastic Processes and the Equations of Motion: Zero order term: the QCD parton model

 and

-as obtained by integrating eq. (\ref{TMDt}) over transverse momentum.
-In this case the contribution of the QCD parton model is very small: $m$ is negligible for $u$- and $d$-quarks, while for $s$-quarks $h_1$ is presumably small, because the sea is produced mainly by annihilation of gluons, whose transversity is zero in a nucleon.
-Therefore the contribution of quark-gluon interactions, neglected in the approximation considered, becomes prevalent in this case, as well as for $\Gamma$ = $1$ and $\gamma_5\gamma_+\gamma_-$, corresponding respectively to $e$ and $h_{L}$.
+This last equation has been obtained from eq. (\ref{TMDt}).
+The contribution of the QCD parton model to $g_T(x)$ is very small: $m$ is negligible for $u$- and $d$-quarks, while for $s$-quarks $h_1$ is presumably small, because the sea is produced mainly by annihilation of gluons, whose transversity is zero in a nucleon.
+Therefore the contribution of quark-gluon interactions, neglected in the approximation considered, becomes prevalent in this case, as well as for $\Gamma$ = $1$ and $\gamma_5\gamma_+\gamma_-$, corresponding respectively to the functions $e$ and $h_{L}$ in eq. (\ref{par03}).
 The effect of such interactions will be discussed in sect.
 5.